evolvedbinary/hsg-project-wiki/Setup.md

 - A computer with at least:
     - 8 GB of RAM (to accommodate editing large XML files in oXygen, and running eXist, a web browser, and other apps at the same time)
     - 30 GB of available storage space (an SSD, or at least an SSD/HD hybrid "Fusion" drive, is recommended for best performance).
-- An up-to-date Mac.
-While macOS is not strictly necessary (alternative methods of installing the required software should be available on Windows or Linux), we provide our own support, so you'll be on your own with a different operating system.
+- An up-to-date Mac, running macOS 10.13 or 10.14.
+While macOS is not strictly necessary, we provide our own support, so you'll be on your own in finding methods for installing the required software and adapting scripts, etc. to Windows or Linux.
 - A GitHub account
     - If you don't have one, please create one at https://github.com/join.
     - Make note of your credentials (username & password), since you will need these for the steps below.